luffy-xu/huskygpt/README.md

 - An [OpenAI API key](https://platform.openai.com/account/api-keys)

 # Getting started
-1. Clone this repository to your local machine.
 1. Install the required dependencies by running the following command in your terminal:
     ```bash
     npm install